Millennials appear to be a puzzling collection, especially regarding their career paths.

 It is unlikely that a millennial will end up at the same place where he began.

-The desire that drives this particular generation doesn’t allow for complacency.
+The desire that drives this generation doesn’t allow for complacency.

-Whatever career paths they choose then, they are bound to succeed if they put their mind to it.
+Whatever career paths they choose, they are bound to succeed if they put their mind to it.